 But the ThinkPad X390 is going up against the Dell XPS 13, a laptop that fits a 13.3-inch display into an even tinier chassis.
 Has Lenovo packed in enough functionality and value to take on the best small laptop on the market?

 The ThinkPad X390 sports the same iconic black and red aesthetic that has adorned the ThinkPad line for many years.
 It’s recognizable from a distance, and it’s sure to appeal to its target market of business users.
 The XPS 13 is relatively conservative as well, but it adds a splash of color with Rose Gold and “Frost” to go with its default black and silver.
-The XPS 13 has a new webcam that’s above the display where it belongs and avoids an up-the-nose angle, and it’s much smaller than the ThinkPad X390 thanks to some of the slimmest bezels around.
+In its previous version, the XPS 13 gained a new webcam that’s above the display where it belongs and avoids an up-the-nose angle, and the laptop is much smaller than the ThinkPad X390 thanks to some of the slimmest bezels around.
 To be precise, the ThinkPad X390 is 12.28 inches wide by 8.55 inches deep, which is small but not nearly so small as the XPS 13’s 11.9 inches by 7.8 inches.

 You won’t complain about either laptop’s build quality.
 Lenovo went to the trouble — as usual — of subjecting the aluminum and magnesium ThinkPad X390 to a suite of MIL-STD-810g military tests for durability.
 While Dell didn’t do the same, the XPS 13 is nevertheless also quite robust thanks to a combination of aluminum and carbon fiber.
 At the same time, you’ll find the ThinkPad X390 feels a little heftier at 0.67 inches thick and 2.84 pounds, compared to the XPS 13 at 0.46 inches at its thickest point and 2.7 pounds.